tunmsk/nextgen-facebook/readme.txt

 = 8.33.6-dev2 =

 (2016/07/18) Added a check for WP_Error after determining the sharing URL.
+Updated the qTip2 JavaScript / CSS library files.

 = 8.33.5-1 =